Saulė Society: Headquarters in Kaunas

 Saulė did not have its own premises in Kaunas and rented a house for 4,000 rubles per year.
 In spring 1911, priest Konstantinas Olšauskas invited Juozas Tumas-Vaižgantas to visit Lithuanian American communities and collect donations for the construction of the headquarters of the Saulė Society.
 They toured 55 Lithuanian American communities for three months and collected about $19,000 or 34,000 rubles.
 More donations were collected in Lithuania and construction started in spring 1912.
 The three-storey brick building at a cost of 155,000 rubles was completed in Žaliakalnis in 1914.
 It was the first building in Lithuania built using funds raised from the public.

-The building had modern conveniences: central heating, local water supply and sewage, electricity, telephone.
+The building had modern conveniences: central heating, local water supply and sewage, electricity, and a telephone.
 The building was enlarged in 1925 based on a project by architect Edmundas Alfonsas Frykas.
 At the same time, reliefs of Simonas Daukantas and Motiejus Valančius by sculptor Vincas Grybas were incorporated into the façade.

 The building housed several educational institutions: teachers' seminary, the first music school in Lithuania (established in 1919, director Juozas Naujalis), the first girls' progymnasium (established in 1923), two primary schools, and a kindergarten.
 The building also had a chapel of Saint Casimir.
 The top floor was used as a dormitory, while the basement housed a kitchen, canteen, laundry, and other utility rooms.